 The UK Global Impact Awards recognize contributions towards enhancing UK’s global engagement through education, research and service, as well as fostering a culturally diverse, welcoming environment that is conducive to comprehensive campus internationalization.

-Nominees for the various award categories will be reviewed by the campuswide International Advisory Committee (IAC) or a relevant IAC sub-committee — with additional input and review from other campus stakeholders, such as the UK Alumni Association.
+Nominees for the various award categories will be reviewed by the campuswide International Advisory Council (IAC) or a relevant IAC sub-committee — with additional input and review from other campus stakeholders, such as the UK Alumni Association.

 “Global engagement activities by faculty and staff are often seen as something extra.
 But they are really crucial in fostering a diverse, vibrant community of globally informed scholars and globally competent students,” Sue Roberts, associate provost for internationalization, continued.
 “Going ‘above and beyond’ to conduct collaborative research around the world, lead students on education abroad experiences, incorporate diverse cultural perspectives into courses here at home and integrate international students and scholars contributes to campus internationalization and UK’s global presence — and so deserves special recognition.”

 Faculty and students who have been recent winners of other prestigious international scholarships and awards — such as Boren, Fulbright, Gilman, Marshall and Rhodes — will also be honored at the reception.